"Hast seen the white whale?"

 A list of research papers I've written.
-I've put here a silly fairy-tale conundrum for each, because although I don't necessarily need everything I work on to have real-world applications, I do at least enjoy it when they have fantasy-world applications :)
+I've put here a silly fairy-tale conundrum for each, because while they might not all have real-world applications, I at least want fantasy-world applications :)

 Theo is locked in the depths of the royal dungeons, on suspicion of intentionally sabotaging the king’s dinner party.
 The guards have been trying to determine whether he and his second-in-command, Cora Larry, have a consistent alibi.